tytydraco/yessleep/out/We_found_something_we_shouldnt_have_and_I_need_your_help.md

 She continues, "And GAAHH DAAMN!!
 This place is craaazyyy, I don't think the ToS will let me explain what happened so you can either search it up… Orrrrr watch our video on Patreon!
 Feel free to also join our community to unlock cool emotes and see some of our videos early ,enjooooooyyyy!!~" Bianca takes a deep breath of air.

 "And cut!
-Fantastic work as always Bianca" John says and Maeve stopping the recording.
+Fantastic work as always Bianca."
+John says and Maeve stopping the recording.
 Maeve also follows up.

 "For reals!
 Great work girl!"
 She says enthusiastically.

-Frank sighs puts his audio recording device down.
+Frank sighs , and puts his audio recording device down.

 And I only nod.